dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### "BlockParameters"

 Parameters relating to data storage and collection which apply to one or more items of type `Block`.
-An array containing the following:
+A map containing the following:

 Field | O | T | Description
 :-----|:-:|:-:|:-----------